jshively37/pa_build_lab/document_fw_build/0_azure_deploy/azure_build.md

 1. Log into Azure and from the top search bar search for marketplace.\
 ![marketplace](images/marketplace.png)
 2. Search the Marketplace for Palo Alto
-3. Select create on M-Series Next-Generation Firewall from Palo Alto
+3. Select create on VM-Series Next-Generation Firewall from Palo Alto
 4. Select VM-Series Virtual Next Generation Firewall (BYOL)\
 ![vm_search](images/vm_search.png)